 Turns out, music was NOT the winner at the end of the day.

 It was unbelievably humbling.

 I felt so out of control.
 I could not get my body to do what I wanted.
 All this after CHOOSING to advance my learning because I finally felt in such a good place vocally!

 My lecturer was so kind and my lovely classmates supportive as always with their comments but I knew… it was not my best work.

 I carried that with me until I stumbled across that little paragraph.

-The jist of it was this: “there is a fine balance between releasing your body to allow it to function freely, and still maintaining control”
+The gist of it was this: “there is a fine balance between releasing your body to allow it to function freely, and still maintaining control”

-That is in a nutshell what the Big Note Get Votes blog & community is all about.
+That is in a nutshell what the Big Note Get Votes blog, community and my coaching programmes are about.

-I hope to share stories that turn a few lights on & encourage you to sing your heart out daily with good technique, challenge yourself & enjoy the process all whilst not overthinking too much! 😉
+I hope to share stories that turn a few lights on, encourage you to sing your heart out daily with good technique, challenge yourself and enjoy the process, all whilst not overthinking too much! 😉